 § 3-905.
-Probation, Dismissal, and Eligibility for Reinstatement.
+Probation, Academic Counseling, and Dismissal.

-(a) Any first year student whose cumulative grade point average falls below 2.00 at the end of the first semester of study shall be placed on academic probation.
+- (a) Any first year student whose cumulative grade point average falls below 2.00 at the end of the first semester of study shall be placed on academic probation.
 Any first year student whose cumulative grade point average falls below 2.15 but at or above 2.00 at the end of the first semester of study shall receive academic counseling.
 Any student who is placed on academic probation or who receives academic counseling shall be required to meet with the Associate Dean of Academic Affairs (or his/her designee) no later than the fifth day of classes of the second semester.
-The Associate Dean of Academic Affairs will counsel the student concerning his/her chances for successfully completing the academic program at the law school and may require the student (either as a condition of academic probation or as part of academic counseling) to participate in any portion or portions of the Academic Success Program that the associate dean shall deem appropriate.

-- (b) Any student whose cumulative grade point average falls below 2.00 at the end of the first year or thereafter shall be dismissed from the law school. - (1) Any such student whose cumulative grade point average is below 1.67 shall be dismissed from the law school and shall not be eligible for reinstatement. - (2) Any student whose cumulative grade point average is at least 1.67 may petition the Associate Dean for Academic Affairs, pursuant to sections 3-906 through 3-909, for reinstatement on academic probation for one year (the probationary year).
+The Associate Dean of Academic Affairs will counsel the student concerning his/her chances for successfully completing the academic program at the law school and may require the student (either as a condition of academic probation or as part of academic counseling) to participate in any portion or portions of the Academic Success Program that the associate dean shall deem appropriate. - (b) Any student whose cumulative grade point average falls below 2.00 at the end of the first year shall be dismissed from the law school unless the student is placed on probation under the Second Chance Program in subsection (b)(2). - (1) Any such student whose cumulative grade point average is below 1.67 shall be dismissed from the law school and shall not be eligible for the Second Chance Program in subsection (b)(2). - (2) Any such student whose cumulative grade point average is at least 1.67 may petition the Associate Dean for Academic Affairs to be placed on academic probation for one year under the Second Chance Program.
+If the student fails to submit a petition, or if the Associate Dean for Academic Affairs denies the student's petition, the student shall be dismissed from the law school. - (c) Any student whose cumulative grade point average falls below 2.00 after the end of the first year may petition the Associate Dean for Academic Affairs to be placed on academic probation for up to one semester.
+A probationary semester shall include any summer session or intersession immediately before the probationary semester.
+If the student fails to submit a petition, or if the Associate Dean for Academic Affairs denies the student's petition, the student shall be dismissed from the law school.